Sexual harassment: Denmark

-Sexual harassment is defined as when any verbal, non-verbal or physical action is used to change a victim's sexual status against the will of the victim and resulting in the victim feeling inferior or hurting the victim's dignity.
-Men and women are looked upon as equal, and any action trying to change the balance in status with the differences in sex as a tool, is also sexual harassment.
-In the workplace, jokes, remarks, etc., are only deemed discriminatory if the employer has stated so in their written policy.
-Law number 1385 of December 21, 2005 regulates this area.
+Sexual harassment is defined as any verbal, non-verbal, or physical action used to change a victim's sexual status against the will of the victim.
+It results in the victim feeling inferior or having their dignity hurt.
+Men and women are looked upon as equal, and any action trying to change the balance in status with the differences in sex as a tool is also sexual harassment.
+In the workplace, jokes, remarks, etc., are considered discriminatory only if the employer has stated so in their written policy.
+Law number 1385 of 21 December 2005 regulates this area.

 France

-In France, both the Criminal Code and the Labor Code are relevant to the issue of sexual harassment.
-Until May 4, 2012, article 222-33 of the French Criminal Code described sexual harassment as "The fact of harassing anyone in order to obtain favors of a sexual nature".
-Since 2002, it recognized the possibility of sexual harassment between co-workers and not only by supervisors.
-On May 4, 2012, the Supreme Court of France quashed the definition of the criminal code as being too vague.
+In France, both the Criminal Code and the Labor Code are relevant to sexual harassment.
+Until 4 May 2012, article 222-33 of the French Criminal Code described sexual harassment as "The fact of harassing anyone in order to obtain favors of a sexual nature".
+Since 2002, the law has recognized the possibility of sexual harassment between co-workers and not only by supervisors.
+On 4 May 2012, the Supreme Court of France quashed the definition of the criminal code as being too vague.
 The 2012 decision resulted from a law on priority preliminary rulings on the issue of constitutionality.
-As a consequence of this decision, all pending procedures before criminal courts were cancelled.
+As a consequence of this decision, all pending procedures before criminal courts were canceled.
 Several feminist NGOs, such as AFVT, criticized this decision.
-President François Hollande, the Minister of Justice (Christiane Taubira) and the Minister of Equality (Najat Belkacem) asked that a new law be voted rapidly.
+President François Hollande, the Minister of Justice (Christiane Taubira), and the Minister of Equality (Najat Belkacem) asked that a new law be voted on rapidly.
 As a result, LOI n°2012-954 du 6 août 2012 was voted in, providing a new definition.
 In addition to criminal provisions, the French Labor code also prohibits sexual harassment.
 The legislator voted a law in 2008 that copied the 2002/73/EC Directive definition without modifying the French Labour Code.

 According to Abigail C. Saguy in her book What is Sexual Harassment: From Capitol Hill to the Sorbonne, "According to French penal law, sexual harassment is also different from rape and sexual assault in that it does not involve physical contact.
 Rather, with sexual harassment, economic dependence and official authority alone are used to pressure a person into having sexual relations(pg.24)."